Essential Tips on Making Your New Software Easier to Implement

 A successful software adoption doesn’t happen overnight.
 Your employees may need a few weeks to get used to using this new software.
 Show patience during this transition period, and make sure managers are available to answer questions.

 Set Up Your New Care Management Software in Minutes

 Your choice of technology should make work easier for you and your employees, not harder.
 That’s why it’s important to understand your team’s workflow, look for software that’s easy to set up and plan for a smooth transition.

 Good preparation is key to success when implementing new software.
 So too is picking the right tool.

-ShiftCare’s care management software is designed with aged care and disability support providers in mind.
-With rostering tools, a document management system, client communications, progress tracking and more, our software will help you and your employees spend less time on admin work.
+ShiftCare’s care management software is designed with home care and aged care agencys in mind.
+With scheduling tools, a document management system, client communications, progress tracking and more, our software will help you and your employees spend less time on admin work.
 As a result, you’ll be able to prioritise what really matters: providing excellent care and support.